kushalpandya/Petrichor/README.md

 - Pin _anything_ (almost!) to the sidebar for quick access to your favorite music.
 - Navigate easily: right-click a track to go to its album, artist, year, etc.
 - Native macOS integration with menubar and dock playback controls, plus dark mode support.
-- Search quickly through large libraries containing thousands of songs.
+- Works with well large libraries containing thousands of songs.

 💡 **Tip**: Petrichor relies heavily on tracks having good metadata for all its features to work well.

-### ⌛ Planned features
+### ⌛ Upcoming Features

-- Smart playlists with user-configurable conditional filters
+- ~~Automatic in-app updates~~
 - Audio Equalizer
-- Extra file format support (eg; Opus & OGG)
+- Better file format support (eg; Opus & OGG)
 - AirPlay 2 casting support
 - Miniplayer and full-screen modes
-- Automatic in-app updates
+- Smart playlists with user-configurable conditional filters
 - Online album & artist information fetching
 - ... and much more!